EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Unified Model for Event-based Optical Flow and Stereo Matching

-Next, for each reference pixel, we will select the target pixel with the highest correlation (i.e. the highest feature similarity) constructing a corresponding relation to satisfy the matching function mentioned in Sec. \ref{sec3}.
-Specifically, we use Softmax operation to normalize the correlation volume $C$ to obtain matching distribution $M$:
+Next, we will select the target pixel for each reference pixel with the highest similarity, constructing a correspondence to satisfy the matching function mentioned in Sec \ref{Sec3.1}.
+Specifically, we use softmax operation to normalize the correlation volume $C$ to obtain matching distribution $M_{\rm flow}\in R^{H \times W \times H \times W}$ and $M_{\rm disparity}\in R^{H \times W \times W}$: